1. Home

 • Flooding

-You can cover these items for accidental damage as well as if they're damaged or stolen outside the home.
-This addon comes at an additional cost.
+For an additional cost, you can cover these items for accidental damage as well as if they're damaged or stolen outside the home.

-High value contents insurance is different to jewellery insurance, which is a specialist policy.
+No - high value contents insurance is different to jewellery insurance, although they do more or less the same thing.
 Your standard contents insurance policy should cover any expensive items of jewellery you have, even those above the single item limit.

-If you have a coin, medal or stamp collection worth over £1,000, you can list it as a high value item when you get a quote with us.
+Yes, if you have a coin, medal or stamp collection worth over £1,000, you can list the entire collection as a high value item when you get a quote with us.

 Instead, you could just increase the total value of your contents by the right amount.